 for this.
 And the economic argument is

-the cost, we will increase this behavior.
+the cost, you will increase this behavior.

 dealing with drugs.
 It has to do with